 Every professional displayed on Counselling Directory has been independently verified by our team to ensure they have suitable credentials to practise.

-I am an integrative psychotherapist and life coach working with individuals (aged 11+) and couples with a view to either long-term or short-term solution focused therapy.
-Working with a wide range of concerns including but not limited to depression, postnatal depression, anxiety, anger, mental health disorders, abuse, addiction, bereavement, eating disorders, stress and post-traumatic stress disorder (PTSD).
+I am a psychoanalytically informed Psychotherapist and Life Coach working with individuals (aged 11+), couples, groups and organisations with a view to either long-term or short-term solution focused therapy.
+Working with a wide range of concerns including but not limited to depression, anxiety, anger, mental health disorders, abuse, addiction, bereavement, eating disorders, stress, relationship issues and post-traumatic stress disorder (PTSD).
 I have particular experience working with armed forces personnel.

 Training, qualifications & experience